jasonxchen/why-so-sus/README.md

 * Hide obtained clues after a certain time to add difficulty
 * Blackout event: at random or certain intervals, black out the screen where civilians continue to move and the killer starts to kill civilians it walks into
 * Add more space when walking up, to the right, down, or to the left of the starting room
+    * Alternative: add condition to "wrap to the other side"; i.e. walk past the bottom of the canvas and appear at the top
 * Accessibility mode: color blindness; make text with relevant colors layered on top of civilians (or on the list if implemented)

 ## Tech Stack